oising/strongnaming/readme.md

     Imports a simple unprotected SNK or a password-protected PFX, returning a StrongNameKeyPair instance for consumption by Set-StrongName.
 If your PFX file has a blank password, you must provide a SecureString of the empty string "".
 SecureString instances are returned from the Read-Host cmdlet with the -AsSecureString parameter.
+For automation scenarios, use the ConvertTo-SecureString cmdlet.

 * `Set-StrongName [-AssemblyFile] <string[]> -KeyPair <StrongNameKeyPair> [-NoBackup] [-Passthru] [-Force] [-DelaySign] [-WhatIf] [-Confirm]  [<CommonParameters>]`